JujuAdams/Vinyl/docs/4.0/Configuration.md

 *Default value: `null`*

 This property controls how quickly audio fades out when the instance count limit is exceeded.
-This value is measured in units/second: a value of `0.5` means that an instance will take 2 seconds to fully fade out.
+This value is measured in units/second: a value of `0.4` means that an instance with a starting gain of `0.8` will take 2 seconds to fully fade out.

 If this property is set to `null` then the fade out speed defaults to `VINYL_DEFAULT_GAIN_RATE`.